FederatedAI/FATE/federatedml/nn/homo_nn/README.md

 # Homogeneous Neural Networks

 Neural networks are probably the most popular machine learning algorithms in recent years.
 FATE provides a federated homogeneous neural network implementation.
 We simplified the federation process into three parties.
-Party A represents Guest，which acting as a task trigger.
+Party A represents Guest，which acts as a task trigger.
-Party B represents Host, which is almost same with guest except not acting as a trigger of the task.
+Party B represents Host, which is almost the same with guest except that Host does not initiate task.
-Party C, serve as a coordinator to aggregate models from guest/hosts and broadcast aggregated model.
+Party C serves as a coordinator to aggregate models from guest/hosts and broadcast aggregated model.

 ## 1. Basic Process

-As the name suggested, in Homogeneous Neural Networks, the feature spaces of guest and hosts are identical.
+As its name suggested, in Homogeneous Neural Networks, the feature spaces of guest and hosts are identical.
 An optional encryption mode for model is provided.
 By doing this, no party can get the private model of other parties.